aimee-mcneil-melville/ToDo-Full-Stack/README.md

   }
   ```

 - You are applying the migrations as the last step of deployment (after Heroku runs `npm install`).
-To do this, we add an npm script called `build` to run the migrations.
+To do this, we add an npm script called `build` to the `package.json` which will run the migrations.

   ```js
   "build": "knex migrate:latest"